-In this section of our site you will find one of the richest collection of resources on the web on the topic of Google’s Accelerated Mobile Pages (AMP).
-I set out to learn as much as I could by speaking with 10 different companies about their experiences with AMP.
+In this section of our site you will find one of the richest collection of resources on the web on the topic of Google’s Accelerated Mobile Pages (AMP) program.
+On this page, you will see what I learned by speaking with 10 different companies about their experiences with AMP.
 These were all companies that had released an AMP implementation on a major section, or nearly all, of their pages.